W

 woolgathering (noun)

 Indulgence in aimless thought or dreamy imagining; absentmindedness.
-(OD)
+(NOA)

 woolly (adjective)